chauhansachin13/Three-in-One-Game-Suite/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+- Thanks to [YourName] for contributing to this project.
 ```

 Make sure to replace `https://github.com/yourusername/three-in-one-game-suite.git` with your actual repository URL, and adjust any other specifics according to your actual project setup.